The System

 3. Reduce lateral drifting for optimal power production

-This study compared a similar wheeled device against 14 other popular methods of core training, including 10 other devices.
+“Study A” compared a similar wheeled device against 14 other popular methods of core training, including 10 other devices.
 The results are conclusive and consistent across multiple studies, in favor of those devices which involve the prone kneeling, shoulder flexed position.

 The prone- flexed position not only engages the obliques to a more substantial degree, but also limits the involvement of undesirable muscle groups such as the erector (Lumbar) group.
 Due to the overhead nature of the exercise, the pressure- producing phenomenon known as the Intra-Abdominal response is triggered.

 This data may suggest that the “performance specific” muscle groups behave more efficiently with a multi-segment, synergistic approach.
-In this case, the knee-hip-spine and shoulder segments contribute to displacement and stability of the exercise
+In this case, the knee-hip-spine and shoulder segments contribute to displacement and stability of the exercise.

 This chart highlights the clear correlation between arm-side (and glove side) oblique strength and rotational velocity all the way up the kinetic chain.

-wheels on, board off
+wheels on | board off

-The Extension Curl
+The Extension Curl (Glute-Ham Bridge)

 1. Activate hamstrings, glutes and calf